yaraMsalama/yaraMsalama/README.md

 ## 🔮 What's Next?

-I'm currently diving deeper into **AEC software development** through my ITI program, exploring AI-driven BIM automation and digital twins for construction.
-Stay tuned for my upcoming projects!
+I'm advancing my skills in **AI-driven BIM automation** and **digital twins** through my ITI program, with a focus on creating innovative AEC software solutions.
+Stay tuned for more exciting projects!

 *Last updated: July 27, 2025*